JasonKessler/scattertext/README.md

 * [Turning Unstructured Content into Kernels of Ideas](https://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas) for an introduction to the metrics and algorithms used.

 ## What's new
+### 0.0.2.4.6
+Some minor bug fixes, and added a `minimum_not_category_term_frequency` parameter.
+This fixes a problem with visualizing imbalanced datasets.
+It sets a minimum number of times a word that does not appear in the target category must appear before it is displayed

 ### 0.0.2.4.5
 Fixed matched snippet not displaying issue [#9](/../../issues/9), and fixed a Python 2 issue in created a visualization using a `ParsedCorpus` prepared via `CorpusFromParsedDocuments`, mentioned